adamyg/grief/README.md

 There are three types of regions, block, column and line.
 Block and line type is used to cut/copy and paste whole lines.
-A column type isused to cut/copy and paste columns of text.
+A column type is used to cut/copy and paste columns of text.

 | Key              | Description
 |:-----------------|:-------------------------------------------------------------------------------